goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Untrusted data that is sent down to the browser might get executed instead of just being displayed, this is commonly being referred as a cross-site-scripting (XSS) attack.
 Mitigate this by using dedicated libraries that explicitly mark the data as pure content that should never get executed (i.e. encoding, escaping)

-**Otherwise:** An attacker might store a malicious JS code in your DB which will then be sent as-is to the poor clients
+**Otherwise:** An attacker might store a malicious JavaScript code in your DB which will then be sent as-is to the poor clients

 🔗 [**Read More: Escape output**](/sections/security/escape-output.md)